Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: Further discussions

-In conclusion, the paper is almost doubly expanded, compared to the original version, to answer the referees' questions and to meet a referee's literal request for ``decompression.''
-Especially, we ``dared'' to write Appendix \ref{app:AwkwardReferee} thanks to a referee who raised the questions, believed in their popularity among readers and asked for explicit answers in the paper.
+In conclusion, Appendix \ref{app:basicsoftruncation} is written thanks to a referee who raised the questions, believed in their popularity among readers and asked for explicit answers in the paper, and who is also acknowledged for the decompression of the early version of the manuscript.
 This work was partially supported by the Fundamental Research Funds for the Central Universities of China and by the WCI Program of the NRF of Korea [WCI 2009-001].
-We thank for the discussions with U. Frisch and S. Kurien on helical hydrodynamic closures back to half a solar cycle ago, with M. Taylor on direct numerical simulations of helical absolute equilibria, with Z.-B. Guo, Z.-W. Xia and D.-D. Zou on plasma waves, with X.-P. Hu and Z. Lin on plasma heating, and the correspondences with L. Biferale, C.-K. Chan, P. Diamond, D. Escande, M. Faganello, S. Galtier, M. Petitjean and V. P. Ruban during the course of this work.
-JZZ is grateful for the hospitality of the International Institute for Fusion Science, Universit\'e de Provence, and for the workshop ``The Solar Course, the Chemic Force, and the Speeding Change of Water'' at NORDITA (2011).
+We thank for the discussions with U. Frisch and S. Kurien on helical hydrodynamic closures and with M. Taylor on direct numerical simulations of helical absolute equilibria back to half a solar cycle ago, with Z.-B. Guo, Z.-W. Xia and D.-D. Zou on plasma waves, with X.-P. Hu and Z. Lin on plasma heating, and the correspondences with L. Biferale, C.-K. Chan, P. Diamond, D. Escande, M. Faganello, S. Galtier, J. Miller, M. Petitjean and V. P. Ruban, A. Schwartz during the course of this work. is grateful for the hospitality of the International Institute for Fusion Science, Universit\'e de Provence, and for the workshop ``The Solar Course, the Chemic Force, and the Speeding Change of Water'' at NORDITA (2011).